What is a prior art search?

 Representative clients serviced by premier patent service firms partnered with Zatalyst.

-Our average response time is around 1 to 3 hours.
+Our average response time is around 3 hours.